jolneetanky/concurrent-web-server/README.md

 | **20**         | ~0.6–0.9 ms                       | ~8 600–9 600   | ~420–460 MB/s     | Throughput _drops_ again; diminishing returns |

 From the results, it's clear how having too little threads to service requests leads to high latency, but having too many past a certain pointleads to deminishing returns as high contention for a bounded queue leads to greater overhead.
 It shows how tweaking parameters is just as important as the system's design.

+## 4) Future Improvements

+- Queue could be refactored to have more granular locking, possibly even lock-free to minimize contention.
+- I did not implement security mesasures in this HTTP server; which is equally as vital for a production-grade HTTP server.